google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 fruit" -- simple efforts that produce big performance wins.
 But talk is cheap; we have not yet seen the techniques in action, so let's do that now.

-To demonstrate the techniques' effectiveness, we will run Lighthouse audits on different versions of a web page, beginning with no optimization and progressing through some of the speed-up techniques we've discussed, specifically text resource optimization, graphics resource optimization, and HTTP request reduction.
+To demonstrate the techniques' effectiveness, we will run various speed tests on different versions of a web page, beginning with no optimization and progressing through some of the speed-up techniques we've discussed, specifically text resource optimization, graphics resource optimization, and HTTP request reduction.